ninoseki/mitaka/README.md

 ## How to use

-Searh a href value via an a element.
+Searh a selection / href value.

 !["example"](/examples/1.gif "1.gif")

-Search a selection value via a selection.
+Scan a selection / href value.

 !["example2"](/examples/2.gif "2.gif")

+**Note:**

+- Please set your urlscan.io API key via the option if you want to make a scan.
+- Until the scan is finished, the URL will respond with a HTTP 404 error.
+Please wait a minute and reload it.

-## Note
+## Misc.

-"Mitaka"(見たか) means "Have you seen it?" in Japanese.
+Mitaka/見たか means "Have you seen it?" in Japanese.